Auction-Based Online Policy Adaptation for Evolving Objectives: Experimental Results

 DWN performs poorly in all experiments.
 We recall that this method learns a W-network trained to predict the negative TD-error for each policy when the policy does not play its action.
 However, in our environments, we have a long horizon and all the objectives are symmetric with similar Q-values.
 This means that the TD-error is small and does not provide a strong signal to choose between policies at most timesteps.
 In contrast, our approach allows the policies themselves to indicate the importance of playing an action.

-\textbf{Interpretability of policies and bidding behaviors.}\quad Video rollouts show that bidding-based policies take control when they can accumulate reward within the action window, while each policy pursues only its own objective. \Cref{fig:control-bid-dist} presents the distribution of control time and bids.
-Control is well distributed among policies.
+\textbf{Policy behaviors and interpretability.}\quad Video rollouts show that bidding-based policies take control when they can accumulate reward within the action window, while each policy pursues only its own objective. \Cref{fig:control-bid-dist} presents the bid distributions.
 In Assault, bids are usually 0, indicating that random control assignment suffices since targets do not expire.
 In contrast, the Cat Feeder environment shows a wider bid spread (0--6).
 Here, \allpay yields more conservative policies with mostly low bids, while \poorman produces a more even distribution, reflecting greater willingness to bid high.
+Finally, in Air-raid, we see policies biding the highest value more often, although they also bid lower values.
+This is because there is a constant stream of enemy ships that each policy has to destroy and so they want to take control more often to avoid missing out on points.

-\textbf{Scaling number of targets.}\quad We conduct an experiment with the Cat Feeder environment in which the number of cats seen during testing is larger than that during training. \Cref{fig:bidding-mechanism-scaling} shows that the policies continue to perform well up to 14 targets even though they were only trained to compete with up to 7 other policies.
-The attention pooling mechanism plays a critical role as it can generate useful embeddings of an arbitrary number of competing targets.
+\textbf{Scaling number of targets.}\quad We conduct an experiment with the Cat Feeder environment in which the number of cats seen during testing is larger than that during training.
+This is achieved by deploying more copies of the same policy that optimize the additional objectives. \Cref{fig:bidding-mechanism-scaling} shows that the \textbf{policies continue to perform well up to 14 targets even though they were only trained to compete with up to 7 other policies.} The attention pooling mechanism plays a critical role as it can generate useful embeddings of an arbitrary number of competing targets.

-\textbf{Further ablations.}\quad \Cref{fig:gridworld-bid-upper-bound} shows that at least two bid levels are needed for good performance; with only one level, policies cannot compete effectively. \Cref{fig:gridworld-bid-penalty} evaluates the bid penalty factor: without penalties all policies overbid, hurting performance, while overly large penalties discourage bidding.
-Finally, \Cref{fig:action-window} studies the action window size, revealing an optimal value.
-Smaller windows cause excessive switching between policies, while larger ones prevent sufficient switching to serve all objectives.
+\textbf{Hyperparameter ablations.}\quad \Cref{fig:gridworld-bid-upper-bound} shows that at least two bid levels are needed for good performance; with only one level, policies cannot compete effectively. \Cref{fig:gridworld-bid-penalty} evaluates the bid penalty factor: without penalties all policies overbid, hurting performance, while overly large penalties discourage bidding.
+Additional action-window ablations are reported in Appendix~\ref{app:additional-experimental-results}.